Best practices and use case-based provisioning

-- Some Best Practices behaviors are internal, only.
-Some behaviors are specific to core platform features for AMD or other operations, and you won't see them in the Property Manager catalog.
+- Some best practices behaviors are internal, only.
+Some behaviors are specific to core platform features for OD or other operations, and you won't see them in the Property Manager catalog.
 They're enabled by default to improve delivery performance.
 If you need to provide custom settings, you may be able to apply them in an advanced rule.
 Talk to your account representative for details.

 Mandatory behaviors are used to employ use case-based provisioning

-Every new AMD configuration includes these behaviors in the Default Rule—Origin Characteristics, Content Characteristics,, Client Characteristics, and Segmented Media Delivery Mode.
-These let you provide information about your specific use case for the AMD property, and allow you to apply optimizations, based on how the configuration is used.
-For example:
+Every new OD configuration includes three mandatory behaviors in the Default Rule—Origin Characteristics, Content Characteristics, and Client Characteristics.
+These let you provide information about your specific use case for the OD property, and they let you apply optimizations, based on how the configuration is used.

-- If you're using a custom origin for your content (you are not using NetStorage) you can provide your specific Origin Location use case information.
-Then, AMD creates an appropriate Tiered Distribution hierarchy to improve offload.
+For example, if you're using a custom origin for your content, you can provide your specific Origin Location use case information via the mandatory Origin Characteristics behavior in the Default Rule.
+OD uses this information to create an appropriate Tiered Distribution hierarchy to improve offload.